JohnZavisa/jekyll-now/about.md

 permalink: /about/
 ---

+Software Developer and Data Scientist at Autoflyte.
 Computer Science Major at Middle Tennessee State University

 ### More Information